syeadn2001/cisc3140/README.md

 Repository for CISC 3140 class

 ## Directions
-- To operate the labs I have completed for this class, please go to the lab's directory.
-There are instructions for each labs over there.
+- To operate the labs, please go their respective directories.
+Instructions are listed over there.